 Many children with autism have difficulties with language and communication.
-This study will test if an intervention called Direct Instruction-Language for Learning (DI-LL) helps children with mild language delays.
+This study will test if an intervention called Direct Instruction-Language for Learning (DI-LL) helps children with moderate language delays.

 Who can participate?

 Your child may be eligible if he or she:

 - Has an autism spectrum disorder (ASD) diagnosis.

 - Has moderate language delay on a language test.

 - Is enrolled in a consistent educational program.

 - Is not on any medication or has been on stable medication for the past 6 weeks with no planned changes during the study.

 - Can come to Marcus Autism Center for two appointments a week for 24 weeks.

 What will my family be asked to do?